jhonnyred/Estrutura_de_dados/README.md

 # 🧱 Estrutura de Dados
 (Data Strcuture)

 This repository was used to store and version the code from my Data Structures classes.
-These scripts contain some of my knowledge about data structures (tools, studies, implementations...).
+These scripts contain some of my knowledge about data structures (tools, studies, implementations...) and some personal considerations about those learnings (most part is coded in portuguese, so most of the methods and classes are written in portuguese).

 ## ⚒️ Tools
 * ☕ Java